bretglun/BlochBuster/README.md

 ----------
 `Example 1: python BlochBuster.py -c "config/SE.yml"`

-`Example 2: python BlochBuster.py -c "config/SpEnc.yml" -l 5 -b`
+`Example 2: python BlochBuster.py -c "config/SpEnc.yml" -l 5`

 The -c flag specifies which configuration file to use as input.
 The -l flag is optional and specifies a leap factor, allowing frames to be skipped when generating the animation file.
 This enables fast preview for testing.
-The -b flag toggles black background.

 DEPENDENCIES
 ------------